HDziakava/rsschool-cv-stage0/cv.md

 ### About Me:

 I decided to try a new sphere 4 months ago.
 I have already finished 2 Udemy courses and worked on a small project as a Frontend Developer.
-I know it's chalanging field but I keep learning.
+I know it's a challenging field but I keep learning.

 ---